-ion A Procedures for Periodic Events Part Birthday Party The Birthday Party to collectively celebrate the birthdays of members' is held annually in January.
-Hostesses for that me provide a birthday cake for refreshments, and members donate for each year of their age. onth Christmas Party The Christmas Party is held at the regular business meeting du the month of December.
-Each member [or guest if they wis participate] brings a plant for the gift exchange.
-The plants assigned numbers and members draw a number that coincides the gift they are to receive when their table is called. h to are with Community Building Use Guidelines Keys: the President and 1st Vice President have keys f lock on the building door.
-The Lyons Club must be calle advance to open the 2nd lock on the door.
-Tables and chairs may be moved [by lifting only pl don't drag them].
-All must be return to their original post after use.
-Clean kitchen, tables and the floor as needed be leaving.
+ection A Procedures for Periodic Events Part 7 Birthday Par The Birthday Party to collectively celebrate the birthdays of all members' is held annually in January.
+Hostesses for that month provide a birthday cake for refreshments, and members donate \$.01 for each year of their age.
+Christmas Par the month of December.
+Each member [or guest if they wish to participate] brings a plant for the gift exchange.
+The plants are assigned numbers and members draw a number that coincides with the gift they are to receive when their table is called.
+Use Guidelines 1.
+Keys. the Tresident and T. Vice Tresident have Keys.
+Use Guidelines 1.
+Lyons Club must be a advance to open the 2 nd lock on the door.
+2. Tables and chairs may be moved [by lifting only don't drag them].
+All must be return to their original after use.
+Clean kitchen, tables and the floor as needed leaving.
 Dump the trash and place a new trash bag.
-A/C, Heat & Lights: Temperature is preset to prescr setting, please do not change it.
-Turn off ALL lights be leaving the building.
-Light switches are located inside front door on the left. ease ition efore ibed efore Community Gardens Several times a year, members may be asked to water, replant, wand trim plants in the Butterfly and Memorial Gardens.
-Butterfly Garden is located at the South East corner of the entry to the Withlacoochee State Trail on E. Orange Avenue.
-Memorial Garden is located between the Floral City Library and Lions Club.
-The way The Grow & Share Table This is a free exchange of plants, plant cuttings, seeds, bulbs, tu or rhizomes.
-Bring your gardens excess to share with others the end of the meeting, the bounty is shared by all at no charge.
-It is most helpful if you will tag your donations with your name what you know about the plant its name and how you grow This will help further our knowledge of horticulture. .
-At Email / Phone Buddy System & the Telephone Committee We really count heavily email buddies to read club not promptly, contact your telephone buddy if you have one and repl necessary for both of you unless she/he is out of town.
-This vital function of our club we are counting on you to mak work.
-Please keep your phone or email buddy and/or the teleph committee [as necessary] informed about absences so notificat can be completed in a timely manner. ly as is a ke it none Email Notifications FCGC depends heavily on email as a primary means communication, distribution of Minutes, photographs and other notifications.
-Those who don't have email will be assigned a phound buddy who does have email.
-In order to reduce the number of "lemail, be sure to include FCGC on your subject line and use Floral City Garden Club Members and Your Phone Buddy [if and none lost" TO:
+3. A/C, Heat & Lights: Temperature is present to presenting, please do not change it.
+Turn off ALL light leaving the building.
+Light switches are located in front door on the left.
+Community Gar Several times a year, members may be asked to water, replant, weed and trim plants in the Butterfly and Memorial Gardens.
+The Butterfly Garden is located at the South East corner of the entry way to the Withlacoochee State Trail on E. Orange Avenue.
+The Memorial Garden is located between the Floral City Library and the Lions Club.
+Grow & Share T Table This is a free exchange of plants, plant cuttings, seeds, bulbs, tubers or rhizomes.
+Bring your gardens excess to share with others At the end of the meeting, the bounty is shared by all at no charge.
+It is most helpful if you will tag your donations with your name and what you know about the plant its name and how you grow it.
+This will help further our knowledge of horticulture.
+Email / Phor Buddy System & Telephone Committee We really count heavily email buddies to read club notices promptly, contact your telephone buddy if you have one and reply as necessary for both of you unless she/he is out of town.
+This is a Email Notificat